waggle-sensor/summer2023/Arnold/AlexABlog.md

 Found a good street sign/street dataset to use and wrote a script to downscale all the images to create pairs for training.
 The script took a very long time (much longer than expected) but I got a start on my SR blog post in the meantime in preparation for Thursday.

 **August 2nd 2023**
-Got my dataset and model uploaded to LCRC and finished up my blog post for SR. The traffic dataset doesn't look like it's working super well, but I found a dataset called TextZoom that I cannot for the life of me figure out how to download
+Got my dataset and model uploaded to LCRC and finished up my blog post for SR. The traffic dataset doesn't look like it's working super well, but I found a dataset called TextZoom that I cannot for the life of me figure out how to download it

+**August 3rd 2023**
+Ended up finding a better street sign dataset that's still relatively small so quicker to train on.
+It showed similar result to he DIV2K dataset, and the text that appeared was still just as blurry (if not more so) when compared to the bicubic upscaling.
+I think taking a more NLP based approach might be need for the text applications.
+Not sure how much time I have to really dive deep into those applications but I can start at the very least.

+**August 4th 2023**
+Trained one last model using SRCNN but found similar results even with a lower LR and more epochs.
+It's frustrating that there's basically no visual improvement but it can't be helped.

+Looked into OCR (optical character recognition) to improve capturing text from these images.
+I've found a few datasets to look at (COCO-text, ICDAR, etc https://paperswithcode.com/datasets?task=scene-text-detection&page=1) but KAIST seems to be pretty good one.
+It has both word and character elvel annotations that I can use for both parts of the pipeline.Just need to work on converting the XML annotation files to a text file that yolo can understand which is a pain but doable.

+Looks like general pipeline is object detection to find the various words in the image then a transformer/RNN to actually decipher what the word/number is.
+Not sure how much time I'll have to really dig into it but plan to have a meeting early next week to figure it out.